MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-kubernetes-using-helm/index.md

    kubectl create secret tls mf-tls-secret --key=/path/to/tls.key --cert=/path/to/tls.crt
    ```

-   The name of the secret is then provided in the field global.ingress.secret
+   The name of the secret is then provided in the field global.ingress.secret.
+Modify the **values.yaml** to add appropriate ingress hostname and the ingress secret while deploying the helm chart

    > NOTE: Avoid using same ingress hostname if it was already used for any other helm releases.